Santiago Calatrava: Oviedo Conference Center (2000–2011)

 The conference center and exposition hall in the Spanish city of Oviedo combines two office buildings and a hotel, covered with horizontal bands of glass and steel and perched upon curving concrete pylons, with elliptical conference center, which includes a main theater, exposition hall and seminar rooms.
-The Center include another signature feature of Calatrava's work; a moveable sunscreen that folds and unfolds.
+The Center include another signature feature of Calatrava's work; a sunscreen that was supposed to be able to fold and unfold, but was never functional.
 The ceiling of the concert hall is an ascending series of arcs, which echo the curving rows of seats.

 Margaret Hunt Hill Bridge (2007–2012) and Peace Bridge (2008–2012)

 Calatrava constructed a series of extraordinary bridges, the type of structure which originally brought him global attention, for cities around the world that wanted a symbol of modernity and daring.
 Among the largest and dramatic are three bridges over the Trinity River in Dallas, Texas.
 The first of these was the Margaret Hunt Hill Bridge, opened for traffic in March 2012.
 The bridge, carrying six lanes of traffic, is 209 m long, with the appearance of being suspended from an arc-shaped tubular steel pylon forty stories or 136 m high by fifty-eight cables, ranging in length from 119 to 196 m.
 In form, the bridge resembles one of three bridges constructed in 2005–2005 on the Autostrada A1 in Reggio Emilia, Italy.
 Work on the second bridge, the Margaret McDermott Bridge, began in 2011.

 The Peace Bridge in Calgary, Canada, built between 2008 and 2012, is a completely different bridge in purpose, scale and design.
-Built across the Bow River, and designed for pedestrians and cyclists, it is a glass and stew-wrapped tube 126 m long.
+Built across the Bow River, and designed for pedestrians and cyclists, it is a glass and steel-wrapped tube 126 m long.
 It appears extraordinary long for a bridge with no towers or pylons to hold it up.
 Calatrava described the form in his own particular engineering vocabulary as "defined by a helicoidal movement, with an ovoid cross section, with two clearly materialized tangential lanes expressing an internal architectural volume."